 As a rule of thumb, trading with leverage is not gambling and should be treated accordingly.

-Which platforms let you choose forex leverage ratio
+Which platforms let you customize your ratio

 There are plenty of high leverage brokers for forex that allows you to change the default ratio in your account.